Scenic view of a lake surrounded by autumnal hills and forested mountains under a partly cloudy sky in the Scottish Highlands.

 • Hats: It gets chilly at 3000ft so we’d recommend a fleece-lined hat and a scarf to cover your neck and face if it gets really cool.

-• Accessories: A pair of climbing gloves can be handy for scrambling, and a couple of shock-absorbing trekking poles can make it easier on the knees for the route back down.
+• Accessories: A pair of warm, grippy gloves can be useful in cold or wet conditions, and a couple of shock-absorbing trekking poles can make it easier on the knees for the route back down.

 Equipment